opencodeiiita/opencode20-destination-portal/README.md

 # opencode20-destination-portal

-**prerequisites**
+## prerequisites
-* basic html,CSS,Javascript
+* Basic Html, CSS, Javascript
 * Nodejs(basic)

 ## Installation steps

-1. forking and cloning repo on your linux/ubuntu (-- for windows prefer an IDE or online platform/IDE)
+1. Forking and cloning repo on your linux/ubuntu (-- for windows prefer an IDE or online platform/IDE)
 2. Installing dependencies
    * nodejs,npm
-3. Run command sudo apt install nodejs
+3. Run command sudo apt install nodejs (only for linux/ubuntu OS)
-4. Run command sudo apt install npm
+4. Run command sudo apt install npm (only for linux/ubuntu OS)
-5. deploying steps:
+5. **Deploying Steps:**
    * write  node app.js (this will start node server and host webpage locally ie localhost)
    * to view the webpage on browser:
    * go to mozilla and type URL http://localhost:1112